Mississippi

 Economic Proposals

-• Proposes eliminating the state income tax by immediately reducing the income tax to 4 percent and by an additional 1 percent each year over the next four years.
+• Proposes eliminating the state income tax by reducing the income tax to three percent in calendar year 2026 and phasing it out completely by calendar year 2029.

 Public Safety Proposals